midas-png/midas-png/README.md

 ### Hi there 👋

-👨‍💻 I am a frontend developer who loves to create new and solve coding issues.
+👨‍💻 I am a fullstack developer who loves to create new and solve coding issues.

 - 🌐 Visit my [porfolio website](https://midas-png.github.io/portfolio/) for complete background.